 - i.
-This item represents the amount retained by Jordan Petroleum Products Marketing Company (a subsidiary) against any future liabilities that may arise on Hydron Energy Company LLC, after it's owned Hydron Company and in accordance with the agreement between both parties, as it includes the amounts that resulted from merging Al-Muneirah Gas Station for Fuel and Oil Company, Al-Tariq Al-Da'ari Gas Station for Fuel Company, Qaws Al-Nasser for Fuel Stations Management Company, Al-Khairat for Fuel Company, Al-Markzeya Gas Station for Fuel Trade Company, and Al Benzol Gas station for Fuel Management Company, were merged with Jordan Petroleum Products Marketing Company (a subsidiary) noting that these companies were subsidiaries of JPPMC. - j.
+This item represents the amount retained by Jordan Petroleum Products Marketing Company (a wholly owned subsidiary) against any future liabilities that may arise on Hydron Energy Company LLC, after it's owned Hydron Company and in accordance with the agreement between both parties. - j.
 Based on the agreement between Jordan Petroleum Refinery Company and Alia Company Royal Jordanian Airlines signed on November 26, 2019, and after all the balances between the two Companies had been matched, both parties agreed to offset the accrued outstanding balance due from Alia Company Royal Jordanian Airlines related to the refining activity against the discount deposits balances and interest deposit balances of Alia Company Royal Jordanian Airlines.
-Accordingly, the offsetting took place and resulted in an amount of JD 11,253,235, payable to Alia Company Royal Jordanian Airlines and booked in the Company's records for the refining and gas activity. - k.
-The Income and Sales Tax Department imposed a special tax differences, upon auditing the Jordan Petroleum Products Marketing Company (subsidiary), on the company's sales for the Al-Masar and Al-Tarawneh coalition, the Saad Al-Mobti and Partners coalition, the Al-Aoun and BCM coalition, despite the presence of decisions issued by the Prime Ministry exempting the withdrawals of these coalitions from the tax on diesel, and accordingly the company filed a case with the competent courts to respond to the claim of the Income and Sales Tax Department based on the Income and Sales Tax Department subjecting the sales of exempt entities under Prime Ministry decisions to the Tax Department therefore, the company offered a financial settlement to The Income and Sales Tax Department which contains that the company pay 50% from of the value of the special sales tax differences in exchange for exempting the company from fines represented by a fine of double tax amount, penal fines, and late payment fines.
-The company is still waiting for the Council of Ministries decision to exempt it from these fines.
+Accordingly, the offsetting took place and resulted in an amount of JD 11,253,235, payable to Alia Company Royal Jordanian Airlines and booked in the Company's records for the refining activity. - k.
+The Income and Sales Tax Department imposed a special tax differences, upon auditing the Jordan Petroleum Products Marketing Company (a wholly owned subsidiary), on the company's sales for the Al-Masar and Al-Tarawneh coalition, the Saad Al-Mobti and Partners coalition, the Al-Aoun and BCM coalition, despite the presence of decisions issued by the Prime Ministry exempting the withdrawals of these coalitions from the tax on diesel, and accordingly the company filed a case with the competent courts to respond to the claim of the Income and Sales Tax Department subjecting the sales of exempt entities under Prime Ministry decisions to the Tax Department therefore, the company offered a financial settlement to The Income and Sales Tax Department which contains that the company pay 50% from of the value of the special sales tax differences in exchange for exempting the company from fines represented by a fine of double tax amount, penal fines, and late payment fines.
+The company is still waiting for the Council of Ministries decision to exempt it from these fines. - I. This item represents deposits due to Jordan Oil Terminals Company (JOTC) in exchange for withdrawals from government-owned Diesel and Gasoline in the Madouneh area, according to a memorandum of understanding signed between Jordan Petroleum Products Marketing Company (a wholly owned subsidiary), JOTC and the Ministry of Energy and Mineral Resources regarding the inventory recycling owned by the Jordanian government, and that the Jordan Petroleum Products Marketing Company (a wholly owned subsidiary) supplies alternative quantities upon the readiness of the storage facilities of JOTC.